beda-software/au-core-aidbox/README.md

 docker compose --profile smart-app up
 ```
 The app launches in dev mode so any changes in the source code will be represented in the browser.
+If you are a Windows user, you should  add `HOST_OS=Windows` into .env file.
+It enable file polling that is required for code reload in Windoes.